aambrioso1/Generalized-Tictactoe/README.md

 https://en.m.wikipedia.org/wiki/Harary%27s_generalized_tic-tac-toe

-Things to do
+We begin with the following converntions and structure.
+The board is a numpy array of integers.
+An empty square is represent by a 0.
+The first player’s moves are  represented by 1.
+The second player's moves are represented by -1.
+We adopt the convention that the squares are represented by a tuple of integers (row, col).
+We will also use the convention that the squares are numbered from 1 to (number of rows) x (number of columns) starting at the upper left and moving across a row then to the next row.

-Post my text TTT game.
+Short-term goals
-Post generalized matrix and first programming ideas.
+(1) Create a function ListGames(m,n) that generates a file with allpossible "games."
+A "game" is a board filled with x's and o's such that the numbe of x's is etiher equal to the number o's or greater by 1 depending on where there are a odd or even number of squares.
+This functions will be useful for finding won and drawn games.
+We can use theres for later attempts at machine learning.

-Write up some short and long term goals for the description.
+(2) Create a function In_a_Row(square) that takes a square on the board and returns how many of the mark on that square there are in a row.
+If the square is empty it returns 0.

-Some goals
+Some long-term goals

-Write a text version of the generalized game that allows two human players to play the game.
+(1) Write a text version of the generalized game that allows two human players to play the game.
-Write a GUI version using Tkinter.
+(2) Write a GUI version using Tkinter.
-Write a version so that a human can play the computer.
+(3) Write a version so that a human can play aqainst the program.
-Use machine learning to create an AI version of the game.
+(4) Use machine learning to create an AI version of the game.